Knowing how to manage cash flow increases your restaurant’s chances for success.

 How much cash comes in versus how much goes out?

-One of the take is not knowing the answer to this question.
+One of the biggest risks restaurant owners take is not knowing the answer to this question.
 To make the right business decisions, every owner and manager must know the amount of cash coming in versus cash going out on a daily, weekly, and monthly basis.

 Knowing how much money you have coming in gives you control over critical responsibilities like budgeting for overhead costs (such as rent, utilities, and food).